LaxarJS/shop-demo/bower_components/laxar-developer-tools-widget/content/includes/widgets/host-connector-widget/README.md

 # host-connector-widget

-Reads development information from the host application and publishes it on the event bus for other developer tools widgets.
+Reads development information from the host application or from an inspected window and publishes it on the event bus for other developer tools widgets.
 This widget is tightly coupled to the _laxar-developer-tools-widget_, whose captured information it bridges to the event bus within the developer tools widget.